RevolutionTech/revolutiontech.ca/README.md

     postgres://{USER}:{PASSWORD}@{HOST}:{PORT}/{NAME}

 Of course you should [generate your own secret key](http://stackoverflow.com/a/16630719) and use a more secure password for your database.
+Also, be sure that special characters (such as `?` and `#`) in your `DATABASE_URL` are percent-encoded.
 Then source your `~/.bashrc` file to set these environment variables:

     source ~/.bashrc